haithem-rihane/symfony2-project-template/README.md

-sfbase
+symfony2 project template
 =====

-Ready to use Symfony 2.6 based template project, with latest common pre-configured bundles.
+Ready to use Symfony 2.6 based template project, with latest common pre-configured bundles and jQuery, Bootstrap and other usefull plugins.

 Includes css/js libraries: